AskMeAgain/Event-Meshinery/modules/meshinery-core/tasks.md

 # MeshineryTasks

 A Meshinery Tasks gives you a complete overview about what is happening in this specified business unit of work (on a broader scheme), by defining WHEN and HOW something happens.
 WHAT is defined by MeshineryProcessors.

 The MeshineryTaskFactory provides alot of utility builder methods, which register everything correctly.
 Most of the time these methods add a hidden processor and setup TaskData automatically, so the MeshineryDrawer can draw a correct diagram.

+## TaskProperties

+TBD

 ## Example

 Here is a complete example off two MeshineryTasks which are connected.

 We listen on a DB and whenever a new entry appears (because someone voted) we send the vote to a different server via rest and store the response.
 In the next step we print the response and do another restcall.

 **Note that this could all be coordinated via Kafka/Mysql/Memory and we can always just exchange the state stores in code without a problem.**